kbss-cvut/keycloak-graphdb-user-replicator/README.md

    only via Keycloak.

 2. When a user account is updated, corresponding user metadata are updated in the configured GraphDB repository.
-If the user's email has changed, a new matching user account is created in the GraphDB user database as well (if this feature is eanbled).
+If the user's email has changed, a new matching user account is created in the GraphDB user database as well (if this feature is enabled).

 Note that due to the nature of the Keycloak events received by the SPI, it is not possible to update or remove GraphDB users.
 The original user email is not available in the event, so the corresponding GraphDB user cannot be found and disposed of.
 However, since